About

 Salome Erni

-(she/her), based in Switzerland and The Netherlands
+(she/her), born in Switzerland, based in The Netherlands

 exhibitions:

-west, The Hague (2025) ––––– Quartair, The Hague (2025) ––––– Paradise, The Hague (2025) ––––– How Language Flows, Zurich (2024) ––––– a butterfly was finding out yesterday how to make sense of misunderstandings, The Hague (2024) ––––– Open Student Call, Noorderlicht Photography, Groningen (2023) ––––– Fotowerkschau Luzern, Luzern (2023) ––––– Genius Loci, Hochschule Luzern, Emmenbrücke (2022) ––––– BLAMAGE|PASSAGE, Kali Galerie (2021)
+Graduation Show KABK, The Hague (2025) This Didn't Make It To Grad, Billytown, The Hague (2025) ––––– Lens on Law: Edges of Proximity, west Den Haag, The Hague (2025) ––––– A Year in Exile, Quartair, The Hague (2025) ––––– Paradise, The Hague (2025) ––––– How Language Flows, Zurich (2024) ––––– a butterfly was finding out yesterday how to make sense of misunderstandings, The Hague (2024) ––––– Open Student Call, Noorderlicht Photography, Groningen (2023) ––––– Fotowerkschau Luzern, Luzern (2023) ––––– Genius Loci, Hochschule Luzern, Emmenbrücke (2022) ––––– BLAMAGE|PASSAGE, Kali Galerie (2021)

 (collaborative) publishing: